Access to HE Diploma - Humanities/Social Science L3

 What will it give me?

-Basic stationery.
-A laptop computer would be advantageous however this is not essential as the College has dedicated IT facilities for degree students and adults.
+A laptop computer is recommended, but the College also has dedicated IT facilities for degree students and adults.

 What can I do when I finish?